Haase, Tigers win 7th straight, finish sweep of Rangers

 DETROIT (AP) — Eric Haase hit a three-run homer in the first inning and the Detroit Tigers extended their winning streak to a season-best seven games by topping the slumping Texas Rangers 7-5 on Thursday.

-Zack Short and Victor Reyes also homered for the Tigers, who completed a four-game sweep.
+Zack Short and Victor Reyes also homered for the Tigers, who completed a four-game sweep and a perfect post-All-Star break homestand.

+“I’m proud of our entire team’s performance,” manager A.J.
+Hinch said.
+“That’s a really good homestand to kick-start the second half.
+It’s a nice feeling right now.
+We feel really good about how we’re playing and we’re getting results.”

 Texas has lost nine straight, equaling its longest slide this season.
 David Dahl and Isiah Kiner-Falefa each drove in two runs for the Rangers.